adityaby02/URL_Shortener/README.md

 ![Screenshot (34)](https://github.com/adityaby02/URL_Shortener/assets/101334086/2c3b76e0-482e-4a09-9a3e-d166cf8f9ec5)

 ## What did I learn?
-Learned a lot about web development (to the extent I am pretty clear now should I pursue it or not 🫠).
+Learned a lot about web development .
 More specifically, learned about the MERN stack, though I have not implemented React in my project but had a basic exposure to it during this project.
 ## Resources used
 * YouTube
 * StackOverflow